-Once your April 2020 update is applied, your Team Members will no longer be able to accidentally update records that they shouldn't, plus they will have specific 'apps' to use (Sales Team Member; Customer Service Team Member; Project Resource Hub) - still the same Unified Interface, just a different area with its own navigation for Team Members.
+Once this comes into effect, your Team Members will no longer be able to accidentally update records that they shouldn’t, plus they will have specific ‘apps’ to use (Sales Team Member; Customer Service Team Member; Project Resource Hub) – still the same Unified Interface, just a different area with its own navigation for Team Members.

 If you need help evaluating the impact of these changes and assistance when planning on how to handle them, contact Xpedition today.
 We’d be delighted to provide guidance and advice.

 Since this article was originally published, Microsoft has also announced the ‘deprecation’ (forced retirement of and end of support for) the Outlook Add-in.
 This is the old Outlook / CRM integration, based on old COM technology and is well past its time.
 Microsoft has tried to kill it off before, but u-turned after a very vocal backlash.
 This time it looks like they mean it.

 The good news here is that there is a much better, modern, reliable and flexible alternative in the Outlook Web App.
 This is better in every way than its predecessor, with our favourite features being that it works on mobile and in the Outlook web client, plus it doesn’t cause Outlook to crash on a semi-regular basis.